Skip to main content

 Is Austin or Dallas more expensive?

-They run close, with Austin a touch higher overall (index 103 versus 102).
-The real difference is in what costs more where.
-Austin homes are pricier, with a median near $460,000 against roughly $410,000 in Dallas, while Dallas carries higher property taxes (a combined rate near 2.2% versus roughly 2.1% in Travis County, both before exemptions) and steeper utility bills.
+Close enough that the answer depends on the yardstick.
+The C2ER composite puts Austin a touch higher (103 versus 102); the BEA’s 2024 regional price parities flip it, at 98.1 for Austin–Round Rock against 103.1 for Dallas–Fort Worth.
+What is not ambiguous is where the money goes.
+Austin homes are pricier, with a median near $460,000 against roughly $410,000 in Dallas, while a City of Dallas home carries a combined pre-exemption tax rate near 2.23% against roughly 1.8–2.1% for an Austin city-limits home depending on school district and MUDs, plus steeper utility bills.
 If you are buying, Austin usually costs more; if you are renting or watching the tax line, Dallas can edge ahead.

 Related Austin resources